Azincourt (novel): Plot

 To reach Calais, the English army must cross the River Somme, but the far larger French army blocks the fords.
-The two opposing armies meet at Azincourt, on the day of Ss.
-Crispin and Crispinian.
+The two opposing armies meet at Azincourt, on the day of saints Crispin and Crispinian.
 Torrential rain soaks the newly ploughed land, turning it into a treacherous morass, especially for the French knights in full plate armour.
 Natural obstacles on both sides of the battlefield narrow down towards the English.
 As at Crécy, the battlefield slopes downward to the English position.
 Before the battle, Henry, under the guise of "John Swan", speaks with his men.
 Hook realises that it is indeed the king after noticing his distinctive scar and tells "John Swan" that the king claims to be a religious man but is a sinner for killing an innocent man, Michael.
 "John Swan" seems deeply affected by this and tells Hook the king will pray for Michael everyday, which comforts Hook.

-The French foolishly allow the English to advance within range of the English longbows.
 The English are ordered by Henry to hammer sharpened stakes into the ground, forming an impenetrable wall to repel the French cavalry.
 Hook and Tom Perrill agree to end their feud until the battle is over, believing they will both be killed by the French anyway.
-The archers launch volleys as the French begin a difficult advance toward the English.
+The English archers launch volleys when the French advance into the range of their longbows.
 The first attack is driven back by the English as they retreat behind the stakes, so that the French horses either bolt in terror or are impaled upon the deadly spikes.

 During the mayhem, Father Martin attempts to rape Melisande.
 Melisande kills Martin using her crossbow.
-The battle is also portrayed from the opposite side via the seigneur de Lanferelle, who hopes to capture valuable prisoners including his rival and Hook's lord Cornewaille.
+The battle is also portrayed from the opposite side via the seigneur de Lanferelle, who hopes to capture valuable prisoners, including his rival and Hook's lord, Cornewaille.
 The English repel the second attack through a combination of their remaining arrows and the surprising skill of the archers in hand-to-hand combat.
-The French decline to launch a third attack and retire, leaving thousands of French dead and many French lords in captivity.
-Hook takes Lanferelle prisoner, and Lanferelle kills Tom Perrill as Hook had vowed to his friend and mentor Father Christopher that he would not kill Perrill.
-The English claim a famous victory, and Hook returns to England with Melisande and his prisoner the seigneur de Lanferelle, who now accepts and approves of Hook.
+The French decline to launch a third attack and retire, leaving thousands of French dead and many French lords captured.
+Hook takes Lanferelle prisoner; Lanferelle kills Tom Perrill, as Hook had vowed to his friend and mentor, Father Christopher, that he would not kill Perrill.
+The English claim a famous victory, and Hook returns to England with Melisande and his prisoner, the seigneur de Lanferelle, who now accepts and approves of Hook.

 Hook becomes a wealthy man from the ransom of his prisoner and is promoted to command Cornewaille's archers.
 He pays a priest to say prayers for the girl he could not save.